The official blog of the Lung Institute.

 The first modification you’ll need to make on the road to better lung health is to quit smoking.
 You don’t need to be told by another person how terrible smoking is for you, but it is terrible for you.
 After you’ve quit smoking, you’ll still want to pay close attention to the air you breathe.
 Pollutants in the air like bad ozone or short-term particle pollution can gravely damage your lungs.
 Someone with ILD must make sure to stay away from these pollutants at all costs.
 Also, the humidity in the air can cause a flare-up.
 Most people with ILD have a harsh dry cough and dry air only makes that worse.
 Having a humidifier in your home can make a big difference in your lung health and quality of life.

-If you or a loved one suffers from ILD, stem cell therapy may be a great option to regain lung health.
+If you or a loved one suffers from ILD, cellular therapy may be a great option to regain lung health.
 The Lung Institute has treated hundreds of patients with lung diseases like ILD.
 Contact us today or call (800) 729-3065 for a free consultation and get on the road to easier breathing.